Discover How Savvy Bass Fisherman Use These Little-Known Neko Rig Tips To Catch More Fish Even You Have Have Little-To-No Fishing Experience

 However, another great idea I had was telling me about is to use a cheap crappie jig!
 Simply snip off the majority of the hook and thread on your bait!
 Cool Right?!

 He says they tend to hold onto the bait a little better and he can add some custom colors like red, chartreuse, white, or orange.
 Best of all you don’t have to use any messy dye

 If you’re serious about Neko rig fishing you’ll want to safeguard your baits.

-Let my failure help you – It never fails, if I run out of o-rings I always seem to lose my last few precious baits just after I find out the bass will eat the Neko rig.
+Let my failure help you… It never fails, just after I find out the bass will eat the Neko I always seem to lose my last few precious baits!
+So stock up on some o-rings!